 Contaminated individuals must be taken for medical attention.
-Rescuers should be taken for medical attention if necessary.
+Rescuers should be taken for medical attention, if necessary.
 Take a copy of label and MSDS to health professional with the contaminated individual.

-SKIN EXPOSURE: If this product contaminates the skin, immediately begin decontamination with running water.
+SKIN EXPOSURE: If this product contaminates the skin, immediately begin decontamination with running water and soap.
 Minimum flushing is for 15 minutes.
 Remove exposed or contaminated clothing, taking care not to contaminate eyes.
 The contaminated individual must seek immediate medical attention if any adverse health effect occurs.

 EYE EXPOSURE: If this product's liquid or vapors enter the eyes, open the contaminated individual's eyes while under gently running water.
 Use sufficient force to open eyelids.
 Have the contaminated individual "roll" eyes.
 Minimum flushing is for 15 minutes.
-The contaminated individual must seek immediate medical attention.

 INHALATION: If vapors, mists, or sprays of this product are inhaled, remove the contaminated individual to fresh air.
 If necessary, use artificial respiration to support vital functions.
 Remove or cover gross contamination to avoid exposure to rescuers.
+The contaminated individual should seek immediate medical attention.